 - Coats And Clark 100% cotton thread: This one was almost completely smooth under the microscope, a tightly-wound thread without stray fibers.

 - Guttermann 100% polyester thread: This is one of the more expensive threads on the market and has far fewer loose fibers than the bargain brands.

-- Mettler Metrosene Plus 100% Polyester: I was impressed with the lack of loose fibers.
+- Mettler Metrosene Plus 100% Polyester: Very few loose fibers.

 - Molnlycke 100% Polyester Thread: The wrapper had a "Better Quality" sticker on it and did not have as many loose fibers as other polyester threads

 There was a visible difference between a cheaper thread and more expensive threads.
 Although this was not a scientific analysis, it could persuade you to use better thread to keep your sewing machine happy.